aseriy/writings/crdb-views.md

 Time: 21.001s total (execution 20.952s / network 0.048s)
 ```

-Using `EXPLAIN` again, we can see a full scan with the consequitive filtering on the `id` column.
+Using `EXPLAIN` again, we can see a full scan with the consecutive filtering on the `id` column.

 ```sql